pbtrre95/The_Nature_Of_Code/01_introduction/README.md

-# The Nature of Code - P5
+# The Nature of Code - P5 Introduction

 This section of our repository covers areas including randomness, probablilty and Perlin Noise